Integrated Supply Chain Management: An Overview

 Successful supply chain management requires synchronization between demand and supply factors.
 To cope up with the tight profit margins, decreased differentiation between brands and increased competition, Businesses are adopting integrated supply chain management to improve profit margins as brand differentiation becomes difficult and competition intensifies.
 According to a 2014 survey by Deloitte, 79% of companies with high-performing supply chain achieve greater revenue growth than the average within the same industries.
 Supply chains must operate in an integrated manner to improve revenues.

-Integrated supply chain management refers to a process wherein every phase from procurement of raw materials to production, quality control to packaging and distribution to delivery is streamlined.
+Integrated supply chain management solution refers to a process wherein every phase from procurement of raw materials to production, quality control to packaging and distribution to delivery is streamlined.
 Read this article to understand why an integrated supply chain is important for gaining a competitive edge in today’s globalized marketplace.

 Horizontal Supply Chain Integration